 Creativity and Well-Being

-As surprising as it may sound, creative crafts like sewing, knitting, weaving, woodwork, and numerous other arts-and-craft based activities have been shown to be highly beneficial for both the mind and the body.
+As surprising as it may sound, creative handcrafts like sewing, knitting, weaving, woodwork, and numerous other arts-and-craft based activities have been shown to be highly beneficial for both the mind and the body.

 These activities require high creativity levels from an individual which allows us to enter the “flow” state which is defined as the ‘perfect state of balance’.